-- Cub Scouting is a fun way to spend time with your child and the whole family.
-The fun has a purpose: That is, to help reinforce the positive values you want your child to develop-character, leadership, personal fitness, and citizenship.
-These values are presented in a fun and engaging method along with experiencing the outdoors, learning about personal safety, and discovering your family traditions. - Cub Scout-age children benefit developmentally from belonging to a small group of peers.
-Your child will be a part of a den, a small group of Cub Scouts usually in the same grade.
-Through this sense of belonging, children build self-esteem and learn to get along with others. - The values we seek to instill are found in the Scout Oath and Scout Law.
+- If you could give only one gift to the young people who are most important in your life, what would it be?
+No matter what your family situation is, it is within your power to help these children grow into people with a good feeling about themselves and a genuine concern for others.
+Cub Scouting can assist you in providing this greatest gift of all. - Cub Scout-age children benefit developmentally from belonging to a small group of peers.
+Your child will be a part of a den, a small group of Cub Scouts in the same grade level and who are of the same gender.
+Through this sense of belonging, children build self-esteem and learn to get along with others. - As a parent, you want to be assured that the groups that your child joins will teach values consistent with good citizenship, character development, personal fitness, and leadership.
+The values we seek to instill are found in the Scout Oath and Scout Law.